Key Takeaways

 Check for redirect loops

 Internal links are one of the most underestimated features of SEO and are often overlooked.
-You will most likely remember to update your internal links in your navigational menu, footer, etc. but most people tend to forget that there are tons of internal links in category pages and blog posts that need to be updated.
+You will most likely remember to update your internal links in your navigational menu, footer, etc., but most people tend to forget that there are tons of internal links in category pages and blog posts that need to be updated.

-But hey, you did your 301 redirects so you are good, right?
+But hey, you did your 301 redirects, so you are good, right?

-Not quite.
-Sure, the 301 redirects can do the job and make sure that neither Google nor users end up in an ally.
-Launching a new website is a huge task that requires a lot of time, hence you might as well go for the home run and not cut the corners by preventing potential redirect loops that will affect your page load speed by updating the links directly instead of redirecting.
+Launching a new website is a huge task that requires a lot of time; hence you might as well go for the home run and not cut corners.
+Prevent potential redirect loops that will affect your page load speed by updating the links directly instead of relying on redirects.
+BrightEdge’s step-by-step guide recommends updating internal links and navigation to avoid redirecting through old URLs.

 Clean up invaluable pages

 Before your final launch, you should consider every single landing page on your website.
-Every single page needs to add value, be useful, have original and helpful content, and match user’s needs and intentions.
+Every single page needs to add value, be useful, have original and helpful content, and match the user’s needs and intentions.

-There are tons of myths in SEO so you have probably heard that you should have as many indexable pages as possible, right?
+There are tons of myths in SEO, so you have probably heard that you should have as many indexable pages as possible, right?

 It’s wrong.
-If a page doesn’t add any value it won’t do you any good having it indexed.
+If a page doesn’t add any value, it won’t do you any good having it indexed.

 The best case is that you’ll spend your crawl budget on invaluable pages and risk valuable pages not being indexed.
 So, how do you determine a page is invaluable?
-After all, if you didn’t think a page would be valuable you wouldn’t have spent time creating it, right?
+After all, if you didn’t think a page would be valuable, you wouldn’t have spent time creating it, right?

 Get the timing right